Getting ready to take on the edTPA? We’ve got the hottest edTPA tips right here.

 2. Take a glimpse at the FAQs

 The edTPA website is filled with gems waiting to be discovered.
 You can find the FAQs specifically for edTPA candidates right here on the website.
-Take a look to find answers to your questions and maybe learn some edTPA tips you haven’t even thought to ask about yet.
+Take a look to find answers to your questions and maybe learn some edTPA tips you haven’t even thought to ask about yet.7 edTPA Tips No Student Teacher Should Live Without Click To Tweet

 3. Send out permission forms early

-Gaining permission to film your students has to happen before any video recording can take place.
+Gaining permission to film students before any video recording can take place.
 This is not a step that can wait.
 Before you pull out that webcam, make sure you’ve got a signed permission slip from every single legal guardian.
-If a kid doesn’t have permission, they need to sit off camera.
+If a kid doesn’t have permission, they need to sit off-camera.

 4. Start filming early too

 Teaching with a camera watching can be really intimidating if you aren’t used to it.
-But honestly the easiest way to overcome anxiety is practice.
+But honestly, the easiest way to overcome anxiety is practice.
 Get that smartphone out and filming as soon as possible.
-You’ll get the chance to watch yourself on camera and have plenty of video to choose from for your portfolio.
+You’ll get the chance to watch yourself on camera and have plenty of videos to choose from for your portfolio.

 5. Get familiar with the portfolio platform